XKaguya/AutoReconnect-Remastered/README.md

   <img src="https://github.com/XKaguya/AutoReconnect-Remastered/blob/main/AutoReconnect-Remastered.png">
 </div>

-A plugin based on [Exiled](https://github.com/Exiled-Team/EXILED) for SCP:SL.
+AutoReconnect-Remastered is a plugin based on [Exiled](https://github.com/Exiled-Team/EXILED) for SCP:SL.
 This Plugin allowe players who was accidently disconnected from server to spawn what the player was before disconnect.

 # How to install